Thomashighbaugh/nvim-forge/.github/README.md

-# NeoVim Forge
+# Neovim Forge

 My [Winchester Mystery](https://en.wikipedia.org/wiki/Winchester_Mystery_House)
-NeoVim Configuration, using `lazy.nvim` for plugin management and Lua as its configuration language.
+Neovim Configuration, using `lazy.nvim` for plugin management and Lua as its configuration language.
 My _Personal Development Environment_ (PDE) and the core tool used in cultivating my Personal Knowledge Base (PKB).

 > **Warning**